Purpose of Your Job Position

 Physical and Sensory Requirements (With or Without the Aid of Mechanical Devices)

-Must be able to see and hear or use prosthetics that will enable these senses to function adequately to ensure that the requirements of this position can be fully met.
+- Must possess sight/hearing senses, or use prosthetics that will enable these senses to function adequately so that the requirements of the position can be fully met.

-Must function independently and have flexibility, personal integrity, and the ability to work effectively with residents, personnel, and support agencies.
+- Must function independently, have flexibility, personal integrity, and the ability to work effectively with other personnel.